Hunter Biden Didn’t Sell Any Art Until Joe Biden Was Elected President, Art Dealer Testifies

 Berges and Hunter Biden entered into a new contract in September 2021, and Hunter Biden received a slight commission increase in the new deal.
 The 60% to 40% rate for artists and gallerists is the industry standard, Berges said.

 President Biden appointed Naftali in July 2022 to a presidential commission tasked with preserving America’s heritage abroad.
 She bought another Hunter Biden art piece for $42,000 on Dec.
 9, 2022.
-Berges confirmed Naftali knew Hunter Biden, and he believed she could have told him about her art purchases.
+Berges confirmed that Naftali knew Hunter Biden and he believed she could have told him about her art purchases.

 The art gallerist said he did not provide the White House with any records of Hunter Biden’s art sales or the patrons who bought his art.